-Did Halle Berry drink half a pint of whiskey at Kingsman Comic-Con event? - BBC News
+Halle Berry drinks half a pint of... whiskey?

 When Berry said she'd rather drink the whiskey than answer, panel moderator Jonathan Ross led a chant encouraging her to "chug" it.

 "Oh I can you know, would you like to see that?"
-Berry replied, who then downed the drink which grimacing and pretended to fall off her chair.
+Berry replied and then downed the drink while grimacing and pretended to fall off her chair.

-"Kingsman would like to remind you to drink responsibly," Ross said after, adding: "She's a professional, she can handle it."
+"Kingsman would like to remind you to drink responsibly," Ross said afterwards, adding: "She's a professional, she can handle it."

 Here's how it happened in pictures.